duncanberger/nxf-BATQual/examples/README.md

 |**SAMN10131018**|$\mathsf{\color{red}{Streptococcus }}$ $\mathsf{\color{red}{ pseudopneumoniae}}$|Streptococcus|$\mathsf{\color{red}{Streptococcus }}$ $\mathsf{\color{red}{ pseudopneumoniae}}$|spneumoniae|39.91|
 <br/>

-- SAMEA1025813 was identified primarily as *Bacillus subtilis* by Mash but primarily *S. pnuemoniae* by Kraken2.
+- SAMEA1025813 was identified primarily as *Bacillus subtilis* by Mash but primarily *S. pneumoniae* by Kraken2.
 This would suggest a mixture, probably biased towards *B. subtilis* given the GC% (*B. subtilis* expected GC = 43%) and genome size (expected genome size = 4.21 Mb).
 - Despite the oversized assembly, SAMD00110690 appears to be *S. pneumoniae*, both in Mash/Kraken2 hits and GC%.
 - SAMEA2382970 is matches both *S. pneumoniae* and *S. salivarius*.
 However, there was no evidence of contamination, so most likely it is *S. salivarius*  and this species is just poorly represented in the Mash database, compared to *S. pneumoniae*.
 - SAMN00761799 appears to be *S. mitis*.